st0012/zubot/README.md

 ## Usage

 For now it will automatically do the precompilation for your.
 You can monkey-patch the `ActionView::Template#compile!` method to see if it works like:
+(I know this is a very bad practice.
+I am finding a more convenient way for showing the result.)

 ```ruby
 module ActionView